Privacy lives here

 Afterpay, if you buy or sell with them.
 If you use the “Afterpay Service” to conduct a transaction (either as a buyer or a seller), we may disclose your personal information to Afterpay NZ Limited (“Afterpay”) or a related company of Afterpay where necessary to: (i) facilitate payments under the Afterpay Service; (ii) help with resolution of a dispute (including where our Buyer Protection Policy applies); (iii) help process a refund, chargeback and/or reversal; (iv) report suspicious or potentially fraudulent activity on the website in connection with the Afterpay Service; (v) allow suspension of the Afterpay Service where a seller’s sales through the Afterpay Service disproportionately lead to a buyer’s default on payment obligations to Afterpay; or (vi) ensure Afterpay can enforce any contractual rights given for Afterpay’s benefit under our Afterpay terms for Trade Me sellers.

-Insurers and advisers (with your permission) if you use Trade Me Insurance or LifeDirect.
-If you use LifeDirect or Trade Me Insurance, we may give your insurance application form and other personal information to your chosen insurer or our underwriter (Tower) so that they can facilitate your insurance.
+Insurers and advisers (with your permission) if you use Trade Me Insurance.
+If you use Trade Me Insurance, we may give your insurance application form and other personal information to our underwriter (Tower) so that they can facilitate your insurance.

-- Unless you opt out, users of Tailored Products.
+- Users of Tailored Products.
 Some of our Services provide tailored personal information to the users of those Services.
+Those Services will have their own customisable settings, so you can choose whether you want to share your information.
 For example, if you have an active Trade Me Job Profile, subject to your profile settings (e.g., whether you make your information public or not), we may share your Trade Me Job Profile with recruiters and job advertisers that use our Trade Me Jobs candidate database .
 We call our products that provide tailored personal information “Tailored Products”.
 When we are developing any Tailored Products, Trade Me will ensure that your personal information is processed fairly and that the recipients of the personal information are contractually restricted in respect of their use of your personal information (e.g. for users of our Trade Me Jobs candidate database, to contacting you about a particular role).
-You can find out information about each Trade Me Service which provides tailored personal information and opt out of these.
+If we develop a Tailored Product that doesn’t have its own customisable settings, then if you’re opted out we will not disclose your information to users of the Tailored Product.
+You can find out information about each Trade Me Service which provides tailored personal information.